 SMART goal: Bring a healthy snack (a piece of fruit and a small handful of nuts) to work every day.

-Keeping a food journal can be very informative and move you toward improving your health.
-Using the data from your food diary to make SMART changes, and continuing to track your progress, is a great place to start your journey for a healthier 2020/21.
+Keeping a food journal can be very informative and move you toward improving your health and to avoid weight regain after weight loss Using the data from your food diary to make SMART changes, and continuing to track your progress, is a great place to start your journey for a healthier 2020/21.

 Mindful eating is an effective weight-loss strategy that encourages you to slow down and pay attention to your food, noticing each sip or bite you take.
 It helps focus your senses on exploring, savouring, and tasting your food, and teaches you to follow hunger cues.
 Put mindful eating into practice with these ideas as you prepare and eat meals.
 It gets easier over time!

 Of course, there will be times that you have to rush through a meal to get to an activity or an appointment.
 But if you can practice mindful eating on a regular basis, it can help you reach your weight-loss goals.

 START THINK '' I AM MORE POWERFUL THAN FOOD!''

 You are an amazing and complex human being.